taocpp/PEGTL/doc/Inputs-and-Parsing.md

 #### Via Rules

-The [`discard` rule](Rule-Reference#discard) behaves just like the [`success` rule](Rule-Reference.md#success) but calls the discard function on the input before returning `true`.
+The [`discard`](Rule-Reference#discard) rule behaves just like the [`success`](Rule-Reference.md#success) rule but calls the discard function on the input before returning `true`.

 #### Via Actions

-The `tao::pegtl::discard_input`, `tao::pegtl::discard_input_on_success` and `tao::pegtl::discard_input_on_failure` [actions](Actions-and-States.md) can be used to discard input non-intrusively, i.e. without changing the grammar like with the [`discard` rule](Rule-Reference.md#discard).
+The `tao::pegtl::discard_input`, `tao::pegtl::discard_input_on_success` and `tao::pegtl::discard_input_on_failure` [actions](Actions-and-States.md) can be used to discard input non-intrusively, i.e. without changing the grammar like with the [`discard`](Rule-Reference.md#discard) rule.

-These actions are used in the usual way by deriving a custom action class template specialisation from them.
+These actions are used in the usual way, by deriving a custom action class template specialisation from them.
-In the case of `discard_input`, the input is discarded unconditionally buf only in the absence of exceptions after every match attempt of the rule that the action is attached to.
+In the case of `discard_input`, the input is discarded unconditionally after every match attempt of the rule that the action is attached to.

-The other two variants behave as would be expected by their names, where `discard_input_on_failure` should be understood as "discard input on local failure", nothing is discarded in the presence of exceptions, aka global failures in the context of a parsing run.
+The other two variants behave as implied by their respective names, keeping in mind that "failure" is to be understood as "local failure" (`false`), no discard is performed on global failure (exception).
+Similarly "unconditional" above refers to only either success or local failure.

 ```c++
 template<>